drmturner/Forensic-Sandbox/README.md

 # Auto-configure Windows Sandbox for Forensic Analysis
 Auto-configuration for a custom instance of Windows Sandbox.
 Auto-launches after removable media storage detection.
+This is an independent project not associated with any organization.
+Any similarity is coincidental or unavoidable due to the nature of script commands.

 **Overview**